- Field Trips and Programs

 Whether you are a homeschool group, a church group, a nonprofit, or just a smaller class from a public school, any youth-based group with 5-20 students (not including chaperones) is eligible to fill out the form below to receive discounted rates to visit for a self-guided field trip!

-Please submit your request with at least 5 business days of advance notice.
+Please submit your request with at least 2 weeks of advance notice.
 You are not guaranteed the discounted rate without email confirmation from our education department.
 We cannot give available dates or book field trips over the phone or via email.

 |Field Trip Pricing for Small Groups (5-20 students)|